fyabc/Py2016/README.md

 If you want to add your own levels, you can add a map file in `data/levels/` directory.
 The file will be added into game automatically.
 You can select it in **Select Levels**.
 The format of map file can be seen in `basic.txt`.

+## More

+I am moving this project to another bigger project [MiniGames](https://github.com/fyabc/MiniGames), but it may take some times.